oracle/weblogic-monitoring-exporter/samples/kubernetes/end2end/docs/08-alert.md

 - Check the alert page via the URL `http://<HostIP>:32000/#/alerts`.
 There is no received alert yet.

 ### Triggering Alerts
-To trigger alerts, one WLS cluster need to have only one managed server running.
+To trigger alerts, one WebLogic cluster need to have only one managed server running.
 - Update file `demo-domains/domain1.yaml` to change the line from `replicas: 2` to `replicas: 1`.
 - Apply the updated domain resource file.
   ```
   kubectl apply -f demo-domains/domain1.yaml
   ```
-If the new domain resource is applied successfully, one WLS server will start to termiate.
+If the new domain resource is applied successfully, one WebLogic server will start to termiate.
 Wait until only one managed server is running.
 ```
 kubectl get pod -l weblogic.domainName=domain1
 ```